UPDATED September 2025

-Kitchener-Waterloo Oktoberfest – Waterloo Regionās beloved Bavarian-inspired festival – has been entrenched in the local food-and-beverage culture since 1956.
+Kitchener-Waterloo Oktoberfest – Waterloo Region’s beloved Bavarian-inspired festival – has been entrenched in the local food-and-beverage culture since 1956.
 Many people think of steins and suds when they think of Oktoberfest.
 However, for many more, the festival is all about food and fun!

 There are traditional places to find a taste of Oktoberfest during the festival.
 Each of the festival’s festhallen offer up unique food specialties (apple studel at Habsberg Haus and spaetzle at Hubertus Haus, for example).
-There’s also the Bavarian Feast offered up during Oktoberfest for those who are looking to get their fill of their favourite German foods!

-While there is, literally, tonnes of food to be eaten in between cheers of āZigge Zagge Zigge Zagge Hoi Hoi Hoi!ā at the festhallen, many other restaurants and food operations in Waterloo Region also join in the Germanic zeitgeist and offer Oktoberfest flavours of their own.
+While there is, literally, tonnes of food to be eaten in between cheers of “Zigge Zagge Zigge Zagge Hoi Hoi Hoi!” at the festhallen, many other restaurants and food operations in Waterloo Region also join in the Germanic zeitgeist and offer Oktoberfest flavours of their own.

 Wondering where to find German inspired dishes and foods that really ‘schmeckt’ (German for tastes really good)?
 Here are a few favourites to try!